SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBSecurityGroup.md

----
-layout: glossary
-title: New-VSRDSDBSecurityGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRDSDBSecurityGroup

 ## SYNOPSIS
-Adds an AWS::RDS::DBSecurityGroup resource to the template
+Adds an AWS::RDS::DBSecurityGroup resource to the template.
+The AWS::RDS::DBSecurityGroup resource creates or updates an Amazon RDS DB security group.

 ## SYNTAX